 The first recipe is for a general cleaner.
 It uses regular household cleaning items and is easy to make.
 You need:

-Add the ingredients to a bucket, and stir them.
+Add the ingredients to a bucket and stir them.
 When thoroughly mixed, you can pour the mixture on the deck.
-Let it stay there for 30 min so that it can do its work.
-Then use your pressure washer to clean the deck.
-Ensure that you use a low PSI and go with the grain of the wood.
+Let it stay there for 30 minutes to do its work.
+Then, use your pressure washer to clean the deck.
+Ensure that you use a low PSI and go with the wood grain.

 ● Homemade Mildew and Algae Remover